tpllaha/jammy/README.md

 jammy
 =====

 A musical accompaniment system, trained using Echo State Networks to listen to a leading track (default: guitar) and play along by generating an accompanying track (default: bass).

-The code is what I used for my bachelor thesis and I am doing only minor error checking
+I wrote this code during my Bachelor Thesis project and I am doing only minor error checking.
+It was only used for experimental purposes, so it may fail to fulfill even some of the most basic engineering requirements.
+I have only tried to make it easy to change the network parameters.
+Long story short, it's still fragile and needs to be used with care.

 <b> File structure </b>:
 =====